Collection Development Policy

 Subscriptions - Electronic Serials

-The Library Director will consult with research and instruction librarians to determine whether the purchase of a subscription to electronic serials will add value to the library collection.
+Librarians will determine whether the purchase of a subscription to electronic serials will add value to the library collection.
 When considering purchasing subscriptions to electronic serials, review and take into consideration the general collection development criteria, in addition to the following factors:

 All new electronic serials subscriptions, including those with associated annual costs, must be approved by the Library Director.

 Subscriptions - Print Journals

 In order to cope with fiscal constraints, the library is reducing its collection of print journals, retaining only those titles that create a “popular” magazine collection.